tdudkowski/gatsby-scrollspy/README.md

 ## HOWTO

-1. Install dependencies
+1. Install dependencies, no need to change gatsby-config.js

 ```bash
 npm i @loadable/component lodash
 ```

-2. Create a component
+2. Place automenu.js at /components, and create a component:

 ```javascript
 import { Link } from "gatsby";